jakelheknight/google-maps-limited/README.md

 ### Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) and npm (packaged with [Node.js](https://nodejs.org)) installed.
 Run `npm install` to install your element's dependencies, then run `polymer serve` to serve your element locally.
 Right now the api key is hard coded for the demo.
-A pr is forth coming where you will have to eneter it in some way.
+A pr is forth coming where you will have to enter it in some way.
 For now please be kind with your demo usage.

 ### Viewing Your changes